 - Prepare file for site (1-2 weeks)….another 8 weeks……..around 20 weeks and we haven’t even factored in build time……

 Let us look at some reviews

-Many people in the current environment make big decisions based on what the review for a company says, Well Plantation homes is a mixed bag like most builders.
+Many people in the current environment make big decisions based on what the review for a company says.
+Well, Plantation homes are a mixed bag like most builders.
 The common issue they have is time.

-Below is an example of someone who gave them a 4 star review however noted that the process was tedious to get from initial enquiry to contract, with any little change taking months to get clarified.
+Below is an example of someone who gave them a 4-star review but noted that the process was tedious to get from initial enquiry to contract, with any little change taking months to get clarified.

-We have also personally consulted to a client who went through Plantation homes and the below were the key take always:
+We have also personally consulted a client who went through Plantation homes and below were the key take always:

 - We identified an inflation of 230% on CCTV inspection of sewer pipes

-- The were charging the clients $3500 for soil removal but didn’t provide the solution for screw piers
+- They were charging the clients $3500 for soil removal but didn’t provide the solution for screw piers

 - They had 2 lots of surveys which the client had to pay for however only 1 lot was required